SparrowFabrications/sparrowfabrications.github.io/lomography-sprocket-rocket-lens-cap.md

 ## Sprocket Rocket Cameras Lens Cap
 A replacement lens cap for Sprocket Rocket cameras.
+Camera shown is not included.

 There is an eyelet so you may attach a lens cap retention strap.